Rolling Forecasts: A Guide vs. Traditional Budgeting

 A rolling forecast is a financial planning tool that helps organizations continuously predict their future outcomes.
 They typically run on time horizons of 12, 18, or 24 months, allowing finance teams to update projections monthly or quarterly based on their most up-to-date actuals.

-The main goal of a rolling forecast is to make your planning and budgeting process more dynamic.
+The main goal of a rolling forecast is to make your financial modeling, planning, and budgeting process more dynamic.
 There are a few main reasons why they’re well-suited to meet that goal.

-- They’re driver-based.
 Rolling forecasts hinge on operational events rather than financial outcomes alone.
-They work backward from operational metrics, tracking the critical KPIs that directly impact business performance.
-This approach to financial assumptions leads to more accurate predictions and creates a foundation for agile planning.
+They work backward from operational metrics, tracking the critical KPIs that directly impact business performance and cash flow.
+This approach to driver-based planning and financial assumption construction leads to more accurate predictions and creates a foundation for agile forecasting.

-- They support more dynamic scenario planning.
 Rolling forecasts forward on a monthly or quarterly basis allows finance teams to map out scenarios in a more strategic way.
-As updated actuals come in, you can break the new baseline forecast into multiple scenarios for headcount, topline, and expenses, accounting for best-case and worst-case projections.
+As updated actuals come in, you can break the new baseline forecast into multiple scenarios for headcount planning, topline, and expenses, accounting for best-case and worst-case projections.
 Instead of only comparing everything back to the annual plan, you get a more dynamic, event-based view of the business.

-- They enable proactive resource allocation.
 Rolling forecasts provide a more actionable foundation for budget variance analysis.
 Getting more up-to-date insight into where your business is on target and where it’s missing on financial outcomes helps you align with department leads more effectively.
-Instead of reporting on how accurate your annual plan is, you can have more granular conversations about how changes in resource allocation could improve performance.
+Instead of reporting on how accurate your annual plan is, you can have more granular conversations about how changes in resource and budget allocation could improve performance.

 At the most basic level, forecasting is about predicting future financial outcomes for your business.
 But the end goal of the planning process isn’t just to see whether or not you reach 95% accuracy and hit your numbers—it’s to influence business strategy.